Divorce rates are rising exponentially in the United States of America. At present, around 40 to 50 percent of marriages there end in divorce.

 1) Don’t jump to divorce without doing the work of your marriage first

-2) Follow the 7 principles to resolve conflicts:
+2) Follow the 7 principles to resolve conflicts and prevent a divorce:

 - Take Time Outs & return within an hour